Get to know Slovenian wine - White grape varieties

 TRAMINER/GEWÜRZTRAMINER (TRAMINEC / DIŠEČI TRAMINEC)

-In Slovenia there are planings of both Traminer (Traminec) and Gewürztraminer (Dišeči traminec).
-The description bellow is for both.
+In Slovenia, there are plantings of both Traminer (Traminec) and Gewürztraminer (Dišeči traminec).
+The description below is for both.

 As the name suggests, Traminer is a very aromatic variety with aromas reminding of roses, oriental spices, lychee.